By IAN MCCALLUM

 Prior to the Oct.
 25 municipal vote, City Scope teamed up with accessibility advocate Ed McLachlan to expose members of council and aldermanic candidates to the frustrations encountered by city residents dealing with accessibility issues in their daily routine.

-Accessibility Barriers Result In Feeling of Isolation full article
+Accessibility Barriers Result In Feeling of Isolation.
+Read full article.

 November 27, 2010